jeremyaboyd/simplemvcjs/README.md

 ### Views
 Views are [Mustache(5)](https://mustache.github.io/mustache.5.html) templates.
 And when you return a view with a model from your route, the model will be accessed as  {{model}} inside the Mustache templates.

-All views need the `.mustache` file extension.
+All views need a `.html` file extension.

 ## A Simple Example
 ```js